TruePack/decompose/readme.md

 ```

-Now you can visit app on you local machine with browser on
+Now you can visit app on your local machine with browser on
-localhost:8000 (127.0.0.0:8000).
+localhost:8000 (127.0.0.1:8000).

 ## Built With